-t) Accrued Personnel Services
+u) Accrued Personnel Services

-At the discretion of ACPS, teachers' payroll is expended over the 10- month school year.
-Consequently, accrued personnel services at June 30, 2016 include salaries earned prior to year-end but not distributed until the months of July and August 2016.
+At the discretion of ACPS, teachers' payroll is expended over the 10 or 11 month school year contract.
+Consequently, accrued personnel services at June 30, 2017 include salaries earned prior to year-end but not distributed until the months of July and August 2017.

-u) Income Tax
+v) Income Tax